avast/yaramod/docs/rtd/modifying_rulesets.rst

 Visiting Expressions
 --------------------

-Yaramod provides two kinds of Visitors enabling the user to observe or modify existing Expressions.
-This page is about more interesting modifying Visitors:
+Yaramod provides two kinds of visitors enabling the user to observe or modify existing expressions.
+This page is about more interesting modifying visitors:

 Both ``ObservingVisitor`` and ``ModifyingVisitor`` classes define a visit method for each derived ``Expression`` class as a parameter.
 These methods are pre-defined not to change/do anything in the expression they are called with.
 The only thing these pre-defined methods do is they trigger visiting of all subexpressions.
 This means, that after calling a visit on an expression, the visit methods are recursively called upon each of the subnodes in the expression tree structure.
 Until we modify the visit methods, each such call performs no actions on the nodes.

 We will now focus on the ``ModifyingVisitor`` class which supplies also the ``modify`` method with an ``Expression* expr`` as a parameter.
 This method arranges that a correct ``visit`` method is called with ``expr`` as the parameter.
-Let us now describe three types of ModifyingVisitors we can write with three examples.
+Let us now describe three types of modifying visitors we can write with three examples.